#1 Home Improvement Retailer

 When do I pick fall produce?

 Wait until the produce is ripe, if possible.
 Some fruit keeps ripening after it's picked, but very little of it will survive a frost.
-Check your first frost date, then prepare to get that final harvest in before the cold ends the lifecycle of those plants.
-If it's only a short freeze, cover your plants the night before with 5-gallon buckets or a tarp to help them survive longer.
+Check your first frost date then prepare to get that final garden picking in before the cold ends the lifecycle of those plants.
+If it's only a short freeze, cover your plants the night before with drop cloths, tarp, or buckets to help them survive longer.

 The Home Depot Garden Center at Brookwood

-Patch bald spots on your lawn by learning how to seed a lawn in the fall.
+Patch up bald spots on your lawn by overseeding them.
 Cooler weather is a great time to fill in brown, dead, or bare places in your yard.
-However, you should try to keep fallen leaves off freshly seeded areas.
-New grass seed needs sun, water, and air to grow, and leaf litter can block out the sunlight and air it needs to germinate.
+However, you should try to keep leaves off freshly seeded areas.
+New grass seed needs air, sun, and water to grow, and leaf litter can block out the sunlight and air it needs to germinate.

 Cut and Cover Perennials

-In climates where you might have a cold snap and then warm up above freezing again, cover your plants.
-Protect your garden from freeze and frost damage to extend their season.
-You can get extra life out of your garden by covering your plants with tarps, 5-gallon buckets, or even painting drop cloths.
-It'll warm your plants like a blanket or greenhouse, and they'll survive a frost.
-Read other fall-planted perennial tips, too.
+In climates where you might have a cold snap and then warm up above freezing, cover your plants.
+Protect your garden from frost and freeze damage to extend their season.
+You can get extra life out of your garden by covering your plants with 5-gallon buckets, tarps, or even painting drop cloths.
+It'll warm your plants like a greenhouse, and they'll survive a frost.

-This works well early on, until you're fully into the colder parts of the season.
-Uncover the plants when it warms up again and let them enjoy that fall sun.
-Once the temperatures regularly dip below freezing, bid a fond farewell to the garden for the winter.
+This works well when the weather is still transitional, until you're fully into the colder parts of the season.
+Uncover the plants when the thermometer goes up again and let them enjoy that fall sun.
+Once the temperatures regularly dip below freezing, bid a fond farewell to the garden for the rest of the year.

 Put the Garden to Bed

-When the sun angle changes and your annuals start looking rougher, it's time to dig up the plants.
-Northern climates that get cold earlier in the fall may be putting the garden to bed for the season in October or November.
-After your vegetable plants have given a final harvest, dig them up, then chop and dispose of the dead plant debris.
-You can let them return their nutrients to the earth, but there are two exceptions: if your plants dealt with disease or if you had a slug problem.
+When your annuals start looking rougher, it's time to dig up the plants.
+Northern climates that get cold earlier in the fall may be putting the garden to bed for the season in October or November, while warmer climates might wait until November or December.
+After your annuals are done blooming for the year, dig them up and dispose of the detritus, or dead plant debris.
+You can let them return their nutrients to the soil, but there are two exceptions: if your plants dealt with blight or if you had a snail problem.

 After you've removed the old plants, you've got a clean slate.
 Prepare your garden bed for the spring by rotating the soil with a rototiller or shovel.
-You want to send the topsoil down, bring up the deeper soil, and loosen the earth.
-It lets the soil rest and helps nutrients penetrate.
+You want to bring the deeper soil to the surface, send the topsoil lower down, and generally break up the ground.
+It helps nutrients penetrate and lets the soil rest.
 It's also an excellent opportunity to test the soil and see what, if any, soil amendments you need.
 Different crops and plants use different nutrients.
-Test your soil to see if it's balanced or if you should restore certain nutrients that have been depleted.
+Test your soil to see if it's balanced or if you ought to replenish certain nutrients that have been depleted.

 Bring Delicate Plants Indoors

-Gardeners with potted plants can extend their growing season by bringing the plants indoors to a sunny window.
+Gardeners with potted plants can extend their growing season by bringing delicate plants indoors to a sunny window.
 Indoor gardening allows both outdoor plants to live longer and house plants to bring joy into your home.
-Just make sure they get enough water, and rotate them regularly to give all leaves equal sunlight.
+Just turn them regularly to give all leaves equal sunlight for photosynthesis, and make sure they get enough water now that they won't benefit from rainfall.
 Be sure to add dishes beneath the pots to catch any extra water if they don't have built-in overflow dishes.

 Stretch out your fall evenings with a fire pit, outdoor fireplace, or patio heater to take off the chill.
 No matter if you're looking to heat a small patio, a cozy back porch, or a spacious deck, we've got options.
 All you have to do is pick the one that matches your decor style.